liPillON/gzhud_plus/README.md

 ## Features:
+- no custom resources, so it should be compatible with any pwad overriding iwad's contents
 - tweaked some StatusBar elements (ammo indicator, ammo tally)
 - disabled fullscreen offsets for the HUD (benefit ultra-widescreen players)
 - removed any stbar/hud element from the Automap screen